plembo/kubernetes-concepts/Concepts/01-Overview.md

 ## Working with Kubernetes Objects

 ### Understanding Kubernetes Objects
-Kubernetes objects are persistent entities in the Kubernetes system.
-Kubernetes uses these entities to represent the state of your cluster.
-Specifically, they can describe:
+Kubernetes objects are persistent entities.
+Kubernetes uses them entities to represent cluster state.
+Specifically, they describe:

 * What containerized applications are running (and on which nodes)
 * The resources available to those applications
 * The policies around how those applications behave, such as restart policies, upgrades, and fault-tolerance

-A Kubernetes object is a “record of intent”--once you create the object, the Kubernetes system will constantly work to ensure that object exists.
-By creating an object, you’re effectively telling the Kubernetes system what you want your cluster’s workload to look like; this is your cluster’s desired state.
+A Kubernetes object is a “record of intent”.
+Once created, Kubernetes will work to ensure it continues to exist: this is your cluster’s "desired state".

 #### Object Spec and Status